 Bankole Molakun is currently a PhD student in the department of Neuroscience, Biomedicine and Movement sciences at the University of Verona.
-Prior to this, she had her bachelor’s degrees in Human Biology and graduated with a first class honours in 2013 from Afe Babalola University, Nigeria where she also commenced her master’s degree in Biotechnology, graduated in 2016 and began her early lecturing career as a graduate assistant.
-She is currently a member of the Society of Neuroscientists in Africa (SONA) as well as the Neuroscience Society of Nigeria (NSN).
+Prior to this, she had her bachelor’s degrees in Human Biology and graduated with a first-class honour in 2013 from Afe Babalola University, Nigeria where she also commenced her master’s degree in Biology, graduated in 2016 and began her early lecturing career as a graduate assistant.
+She is currently a member of the Italian Society of Neuroscience (SINS), Federation of European Neuroscience Societies (FENS), Society of Neuroscientists in Africa (SONA) as well as the Neuroscience Society of Nigeria (NSN).

 PhD Programme: Neuroscience, Psychology and Psychiatric Sciences